serokell/blog-posts/typescript-for-haskellers/article.md

 Unfortunately, TypeScript's type compatibility is based on structural subtyping, so what we have available is not _exactly_ row polymorphism.
 Despite this, we can use intersection types to emulate this.
-But you should be careful with using it since you can lose information during assignments.
+But you should be careful with that since you can lose information during assignments.
 Therefore, you must be cautious about propagating the full type-level information when you need it.

 ```typescript